guitarvydas/guitarvydas.github.io/_posts/2023-12-22-Brainstorming on Time-Preserving Software Components.md

+Brainstorming.

-I think that this can be easily expressed in Odin...
+I think that this can be easily expressed in the Odin programming language.

 ![](../diagrams/2023-12-22-routing%20dependency-Component%20Brainstorming.drawio.svg)